Bitskwela/bitdev-dml-exercises/contracts/ch_08_cpp/le_24_constructors/mat_24.md

 3. Use initialization lists for efficiency
 4. Overload constructors for flexibility
 5. Destructors free dynamic memory

+---

+## Closing Story

+"No more manual initialization!"
+Tian said, refactoring his code to use constructors.
+Objects now initialized themselves the moment they were created, and destructors cleaned up automatically when they went out of scope.

+Kuya Miguel nodded.
+"That's RAII: Resource Acquisition Is Initialization.
+The constructor acquires resources, the destructor releases them.
+No more forgetting to free memory, close files, or release connections.
+It happens automatically."

+Tian practiced constructor overloading: default constructor for empty objects, parameterized constructor for initialized objects, copy constructor for duplicates.
+"And initialization lists are more efficient than assignment in the constructor body, especially for complex types."

+"Exactly!
+And notice your clearance system with static nextId.
+Every new clearance gets a unique ID automatically.
+No manual tracking needed."

+Tian watched his destructors fire in reverse order: last created, first destroyed.
+Perfect cleanup.
+"This is professional-grade code."

+"It is.
+Now let's talk about encapsulation: hiding implementation details behind a clean public interface."

 **Next Lesson:** Encapsulation - Data Hiding Done Right